Notre-Dame du Haut

 Notre-Dame du Haut (Our Lady of the Heights; full name in Chapelle Notre-Dame du Haut) is a Roman Catholic chapel in Ronchamp, France.
-Built in 1955, it is one of the finest examples of the architecture of Franco-Swiss architect Le Corbusier.
+Built in 1955, it is one of the finest examples of the architecture of French-Swiss architect Le Corbusier.
+Blessed in 1955, it was consecrated in 2005.
 The chapel is a working religious building and is under the guardianship of the private foundation Association de l’Œuvre de Notre-Dame du Haut.
 It attracts 80,000 visitors each year.
 In 2016, it was inscribed on the UNESCO World Heritage List in along with sixteen other works by Le Corbusier, because of its importance to the development of modernist architecture.

 History

 Notre-Dame du Haut is commonly thought of as a more extreme design of Le Corbusier's late style.
 Commissioned by the Association de l'Œuvre Notre-Dame du Haut, the chapel is a simple design with two entrances, a main altar, and three chapels beneath towers.
 Although the building is small, it is powerful and complex.
 The chapel is the latest of chapels at the site.
 The previous chapel was completely destroyed during World War II.
 The previous building was a 4th-century Christian chapel.
 At the time the new building was being constructed, Le Corbusier was not interested in Machine Age architecture; he felt that his style was more primitive and sculptural.
 He realized when he visited the site that he could not use mechanized means of construction, because access was too difficult.

 On January 17, 2014, the chapel became the target of a break-in.
 A concrete collection box was thrown outside, and one of the stained-glass windows, also designed by Le Corbusier and the only one on the chapel to carry his signature, was broken.